pydantic/pydantic/docs/usage/models.md

 ## Private model attributes

-If you need to use internal attribute excluded from model fields, you can declare them using `PrivateAttr`:
+If you need to use internal attributes excluded from model fields, you can declare them using `PrivateAttr`:

 ```py
 {!.tmp_examples/private_attributes.py!}
 ```
 _(This script is complete, it should run "as is")_

-Private attributes names must start with underscore to prevent conflicts with model fields: both '_attr' and '__attr__' are options.
+Private attribute names must start with underscore to prevent conflicts with model fields: both `_attr` and `__attr__` are supported.

 If `Config.underscore_attrs_are_private` is `True`, any non-ClassVar underscore attribute will be treated as private:
 ```py